 Learn how you can enhance health care delivery and improve the continuum of care by filling gaps in the health system through patient navigation.

 The health care system can be fragmented, uncoordinated, and complex for patients and families.
-Patient Navigators guide patients through the health care system to ensure that they receive the care they need.
-They help patients and their families understand diagnoses, treatment options, and available resources.
+Patient Navigators guide patients and families through the health care system to understand diagnoses, treatment options, and available resources.
 By assisting everyday Canadians, particularly vulnerable populations, overcome barriers to health care access and bridge gaps in transitions of care, patient navigators can effectively contribute towards an efficient, equitable, and patient-centred health care system.

 You will gain:

-- A clear understanding of patient navigator role and how it fits into healthcare settings across the continuum
+- A clear understanding of patient navigator role and how it fits into your current work setting, and healthcare settings across the continuum

 - An Empowerment Actualization Model© you can apply to your everyday context to advocate for patients and help them coordinate their care